Merhawi Kudus: Career

 Born in Asmara, Merhawi was named in the start list for the 2015 Tour de France, becoming one of the first two black Africans to start the Tour alongside teammate and countryman Daniel Teklehaimanot.
 At the age of 21 Merhawi was the youngest rider in the race.
 He was named in the start list for the 2016 Giro d'Italia.

 He competed in the men's road race at the 2020 Summer Olympics.

+Merhawi won the road race at the 2025 African Road Championships, finishing 1-2 with fellow countryman Awet Aman.

 Personal life

 One of six children, Merhawi's younger brother Milkias has also competed professionally in cycling.